tonytobin/ni88fury_bot/README.md

 - Movie-style end credits showing unique viewers from the livestream.
 - Viewer participation highlights based on message count.
 - Support for custom image, GIF, video, and HTML overlays.
-- Responsive Textual interface that works across terminal sizes.
-- Standalone macOS app build for users who do not want to use Python or the terminal.

-Everything is managed through the in-app configuration screens.
+Everything is managed through the in-app configuration.

 ## Getting Started

 ### Standalone macOS App

-Download the latest release from the [Releases](../../releases) page.
+Download the latest release from the Releases page.

 1. Extract the downloaded zip file.
 2. Move `Ni88Fury Bot.app` to your Applications folder.